Recovery Guarantees for Distributed-OMP: THEORETICAL RESULTS

-We can now state our support recovery guarantee for a general sparsity level $K$.
-Denote by \DJF a variant of the \DJ algorithm where at each round the center contacts a fresh set of $\Mc$ machines, and sends them the current estimated support set.
-We prove in the following theorem that under a slightly stricter condition than the max-MIP condition \eqref{eq:max_mip_cond} and for sufficiently high SNR, the \DJF algorithm recovers the support of $\tv$ with high probability.
+We can now state our support recovery guarantee.
+The following theorem shows that under the above assumptions, the \DJ algorithm, which indeed requires lightweight communication and computation, recovers the support of $\tv$, with high probability.